Colitis is swelling (inflammation) of the large intestine (colon).

 - How long have you had the symptoms?

 - How severe is your pain?

 - How often do you have pain and how long does it last?

 - How often so you have diarrhea?

 The health care provider can diagnose colitis by inserting a flexible tube into the rectum (flexible sigmoidoscopy

-) and evaluating specific areas of the colon.
-Biopsies taken during these tests may show changes related to inflammation.
+) and looking at certain areas of the colon.
+You may have biopsies taken during this exam.
+Biopsies may show changes related to inflammation.